tarcinapp/entity-persistence-gateway-policies/policies/auth/routes/relations/updateAllRelations/README.md

 ## Description

-This policy restricts bulk update of relation records to administrator users only.
+This policy restricts bulk update of relation records to administrator and editor users.

+- Allowed roles: admin and editor within the relations scope (and global app admin/editor).
+Email must be verified.

 ## Fields